 People, Big and Small

 For the back wall, I created a few more minimalist illustrations.
-These are a little more personal for me, and atmospheric.
-As opposed to the cleaner digital illustrations above, this style is more hand-drawn, personal, and narrative-telling — which is more suitable for editorial, magazine, book illustration.
+These are a little more personal for me.
+Drawing inspiration from New Yorker styled illustrations, these illustrations are more hand-drawn, personal, and sketchy, opposed to the cleaner digital illustrations above.